kovariktomas/Domoticz-PWS-Plugin/README.md

 # Domoticz PWS Plugin
 This Domoticz Plugin allows you to get the data directly from your own personal weather station (PWS).
-This plugin does NOT require that you register your PWS to WeatherUnderground, Ecowitt, WeatherCloud, etc, or use Weewx.
-This plugin will directly capture the data!
+This plugin does NOT require that you register your PWS to WeatherUnderground, Ecowitt, WeatherCloud, etc, or use of WeeWX.
+This plugin will directly capture the data from your weather station!

 ## Prerequisites
 Your PWS needs to be connected to your router by WS View (and probably also the older 'WS Tool').
 With this application you can connect your PWS to the router, so that your PWS can upload weather data.